 - Focus on one type of work?
-Deep expertise is not a replacement for a variety of experiences.
+Deep expertise isn’t a replacement for a variety of experiences.
 A track record of working in different areas or on different types of work demonstrates the versatility needed to move up in an organization.

 Underlying these 4 patterns is the inability to learn, to take a risk, and to be challenged by something new.
 So, go after a variety of challenging experiences — but be sure you will learn from them.
 (That’s a key indicator you’re an agile learner, which is critical for a long career.)

 To boost your ability to learn from experiences, rather than just run through the paces, pay attention to 3 factors.
-Do you have:
+You should have:

 Willingness to learn.
 Understand that new experiences may provoke fear or anxiety.
 Your performance may suffer in the short term.
-What is your motivation and commitment to engaging in and learning from a new experience?
+What’s your motivation and commitment to engaging in and learning from a new experience?
 How will you handle the emotions that come along with it?

 Ability to learn.
-When going through a new experience, you’ll want to determine what is important for you to learn.
+When going through a new experience, you’ll want to determine what’s important for you to learn.
 This requires vulnerability.
 Are you able to seek and use feedback?
-Do you learn from mistakes?
+Do you learn from your mistakes?
 Are you open to criticism without being defensive?

 Learning versatility.
 You also need to understand how you learn — what’s your learning style?
 Once you’ve identified the tactics you prefer and use most often, you can try new learning tactics to make sure you learn the most from your experiences.
 (In addition to Broadening Your Organizational Perspective, you may also be interested in Becoming a More Versatile Learner.)

 With a solid understanding and commitment to learning, you can find and create experiences to broaden your organizational view.
-As a result you will strengthen your overall leadership abilities, enhance your opportunities for advancement and improve your ability to adapt to an uncertain and turbulent world of work.
+As a result, you’ll strengthen your overall leadership abilities, enhance your opportunities for advancement, and improve your ability to adapt to an uncertain and turbulent world of work.